Meadow Lake, Saskatchewan: Government

-Meadow Lake is represented in the House of Commons of Canada by its MP of the Desnethé—Missinippi—Churchill River riding, currently Gary Vidal of the Conservative Party of Canada.
+Federally, Meadow Lake is represented in the House of Commons of Canada by its Member of Parliament (MP) for the Battlefords—Lloydminster—Meadow Lake riding, Rosemarie Falk of the Conservative Party of Canada, who was elected in April 2025.

 Economy

-The tourism, fishing, fur, pulpwood, forestry, agricultural grains, livestock, dairy and poultry product industries all support Meadow Lake which boasted seven grain elevators in 1955.
+The tourism, fishing, fur, pulpwood, forestry, agricultural grains, livestock, dairy and poultry product industries all support Meadow Lake, which boasted seven grain elevators in 1955.
 Meadow Lake was processing three million bushels of grain in 1953, the highest amount for a single Canadian community.

-Currently the city's heavy industry is dominated by the primary forestry industry and related service companies, including trucking and forestry management companies.
+Currently, the city's heavy industry is dominated by the primary forestry industry and related service companies, including trucking and forestry management companies.
 The forest companies include NorSask Forest Products Inc., Meadow Lake Mechanical Pulp Ltd. and the Meadow Lake OSB Limited Partnership.
 Support industries include Mistik Management and various privately held trucking companies.

-Meadow Lake acts as a business hub in its local area, providing services for the smaller surrounding communities of Dorintosh and Rapid View and surrounding reserves including the Flying Dust First Nation and the Eagles Lake reserve.
+Meadow Lake acts as a business hub in its local area, providing services for the smaller surrounding communities of Dorintosh and Rapid View and surrounding reserves, including the Flying Dust First Nation and the Eagles Lake reserve.

-A major component of the Meadow Lake economy is the First Nation communities and their relative success.
+The First Nation communities and their relative success are a significant component of the Meadow Lake economy.
 The Flying Dust First Nation, which directly borders the town, owns and operates many of the city's most profitable industries, including direct ownership of NorSask Forest Products Inc., a portion of the Meadow Lake OSB Partnership, stakes in local trucking and service companies, and a sizeable farming operation which is currently limited to leasing the vast amounts of local property they own or have title on.

-The community's agricultural community is also sizeable, including both cereal production and ranching operations.
-The most pristine agricultural lands are closest to the city, whereas the surrounding areas become less suitable for farming and more amenable to ranching towards the north with the Canadian Shield, or east to the St. Cyr Hills.
+The agricultural community is also sizeable, including cereal production and ranching operations.
+The most pristine agricultural lands are closest to the city, whereas the surrounding areas become less suitable for farming and more amenable to ranching towards the north, with the Canadian Shield or east to the St. Cyr Hills.
 The city boasts one stockyard and two major agricultural equipment dealers.

 The community is home to the SaskPower Meadow Lake Power Station.

 Education

-Meadow Lake is served by Transition Place Education Centre, Carpenter High, Jonas Samson Junior High, Lakeview elementary, Jubilee Elementary, Gateway Elementary, and North West Regional College, which offers courses at both the college and university levels.
-University courses, including complete, community-based Bachelor of Education and Master of Education programs are offered by the University of Regina.
+Meadow Lake is served by Transition Place Education Centre, Carpenter High, Jonas Samson Junior High, Lakeview Elementary, Jubilee Elementary, Gateway Elementary, and North West Regional College, which offers college and university-level courses.
+University courses, including complete, community-based Bachelor of Education and Master of Education programs, are offered by the University of Regina.

 In the spring of 2005, the Government of Saskatchewan invested CA$41,000 to upgrade the roof at Jonas Samson Junior High School.
-Academy of Learning AOL is a post secondary career and business college in Meadow Lake.
+Academy of Learning AOL is a post-secondary career and business college in Meadow Lake.

-For the school year 2007–2008, Lakeview Elementary School started a much anticipated French Immersion Program.
+For the school year 2007–2008, Lakeview Elementary School started a much-anticipated French Immersion Program.

-Historically the Meadow Lake area was served by several one-room schoolhouses, the closest being the Meadow Lake School District #1201 Township 59, range 17, west of the 3rd Meridian.
+Historically, the Meadow Lake area was served by several one-room schoolhouses, the closest being the Meadow Lake School District #1201, Township 59, range 17, west of the 3rd Meridian.